go-to-k/image-scanner-with-trivy/README.md

   // The following options are different from the above construct, and warning message will be displayed when synthesizing the stack.
   defaultLogGroupRemovalPolicy: RemovalPolicy.RETAIN, // This should be `RemovalPolicy.DESTROY` as the above construct.
   defaultLogGroupRetentionDays: RetentionDays.ONE_MONTH, // This should be `RetentionDays.ONE_YEAR` as the above construct.
 });
+new ImageScannerWithTrivy(this, 'ImageScannerWithTrivyWithNoDefaultLogGroupOptions', {
+  imageUri: image.imageUri,
+  repository: image.repository,
+  // You should specify the defaultLogGroupRemovalPolicy and defaultLogGroupRetentionDays if you have already set the values.
+});
 ```